 Another old man who had hated the missionary said, “I am a Christian now!
 I will go to heaven with you!”

-So many people were coming to Christ, so many people wanted to be taught, that Henry Young asked for more missionaries and more witness men to come help.
+So many people were coming to Christ, so many people wanted to be taught, that these missionaries asked for more missionaries and more witness men to come help.